deepjavalibrary/djl-demo/README.md

   (14): Dense(None -> 2, linear)

 ```
-There are 2 output classification labels as shown above, either benign or malicious.
+There are 2 output classification labels, benign or malicious.

-The general model structure is based out of the [Character level CNNs paper's](https://arxiv.org/abs/1509.01626) model description.
+The general model structure is based on the [Character level CNNs paper's](https://arxiv.org/abs/1509.01626) model description.

 ![Model Architecture](docs/convolutional_layers.png)